Pastor in Turkmenistan Sentenced to Four Years in Labor Camp

 Burma’s Ethnic Christians Fear Bleak Future after Election

 Christians in Burma are concerned about the upcoming election (the first in 20 years).
-According to Compass News it is possible that afterwards, the military regime will try to “cleanse” the areas of Christianity.
+According to Compass News it is possible that afterwards, the military regime will try to “cleanse” the areas of Christianity in Turkmenistan.
 Most of the slightly more than two million Christians in Burma (also called Myanmar) reside along the country’s border with Thailand, China and India which falls under the military’s target zone.

 The Burmese junta however is expected to remain at the helm of affairs after the election.
 The majority of people in Burma are not happy with the military’s USDP party, and military generals are expected to twist the results in its favor, said Htet Aung, chief election reporter at Irrawaddy.

 A man who identified himself only as Pastor Joseph, who fled Burma as a child, referred to the junta’s clandestine campaign to wipe out Christians from the country.
 At least four years ago a secret memo circulated in Karen state, “The text, which opens with the line, ‘There shall be no home where the Christian religion is practiced,’ calls for anyone caught evangelizing to be imprisoned,” the British daily Telegraph reported Jan.
 21, 2007.
 “It advises, ‘The Christian religion is very gentle – identify and utilize its weakness.'”